 I try to write about my dad each August because it was at the end of that month, six years ago, that he left this mortal coil, all too soon.
 For most of his 74 years, my dad recognized himself as a Tweener, someone who didn’t belong to a specific or at least any commonly recognizable generation.
-For example, Baby Boomers, who comprise the cohort that took shape once World War II ended, when my dad was already 9 years old.
+For example, consider the Baby Boomers, who comprise the cohort that took shape once World War II had concluded, when my dad was already 9 years old.
 The parents of Boomers were, of course, the folks who fought The Big One as young men.
-So my dad arrived on this mortal coil in between these generations.
+So my dad arrived on this mortal coil in between these two sharp-elbowed generations.
 So did my mother.
 So did all the parents I knew growing up.
-Their kids (my cohort) were similarly “tweened” by our Boomer elders — the largest, most consumptive, coddled and self- indulgent generation America has yet produced — and their children, known as Xers.
+Their kids (my cohort) were similarly “tweened” by our Boomer elders — the largest, most consumptive, coddled and self-indulgent generation America has yet produced — and their children, known as Xers.
 In many ways, these populous and impetuous Boomers overtook my dad’s generation, while his son (i.e., me) has lived all his days in their voracious shadow.

 William Strauss and Neil Howe, authors of “Generations: A History of America’s Future, 1584-2069”, would quibble with “Tweener”.
 They classify my dad as a member of a distinct cohort, the Silent Generation, or those born 1923 to 1942.
 These Americans, unlike members of the preceding G.I.
 Generation (1901-1924), were born too late to participate in WWII.
 Yet most Silent citizens came into sentience during the war, were hugely affected by it, as children, and developed a lasting respect for the way their G.I. elders rose to that occasion (and subsequently shaped the post-war world).
 All this influenced the way my dad, mom and other Silents saw the world, their country, their child-rearing and educational habits, their roles in the public square.
 Silents were again buffeted by forces outside their own generation when Boomers, the sons and daughters of G.I. folk, overturned then rerouted the culture in the 1960s, by which time my parents were married with three kids.